pclalv/crystal-key-item-randomizer/README.md

 ### logic

-- randomize which non-required item the copycat is looking for.
 - find out what happens if the player:
   1. trigger the Radio Tower takeover
   2. then trigger the Lake of Rage/Mahogany events